sakunaharinda/agentvlm/README.md

 ### Access control policy verification

-To reproduce the results for the verifier, run the follwoing command.
+To reproduce the results for the verifier, run the following command.

 ```bash
 $ cd verification/